hashicorp/consul/website/source/docs/acl/acl-rules.html.md

 ```

 There is only one acl rule allowed per policy and its value is set to one of the [policy dispositions](/docs/acl/acl-rules.html#rule-specification).
 In the example
 above ACLs may be read or written including discovering any token's secret ID.
-Snapshotting also requires `acl = "write"`
-permissions due to the fact that all the token secrets are contained within the snapshot.

 #### Agent Rules